-Right Turn on Red vs. U-Turn – Who has the Right of Way?
+Right Turn on Red vs. U-Turn – Who Has the Right of Way?

 Turning right on red in Florida is legal, as long as they yield to everyone else in an intersection.